polkadot-developers/substrate-developer-hub.github.io/docs/development/module/errors.md

 ### No Side-Effects On Error

-Substrate runtime functions must must either:
+Substrate runtime functions must either:

 - Complete totally and return `Ok(())`.